robstetson/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS helps solve the issue of not being able to reuse components/portions of our code easily.
+React allows us to compartmentilize different secitons of code to be used over and over again.

 1. Describe component state.

+State describes a components current place in the dom.

 1. Describe props.

+props are just the arguments we pass into react components

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+side effects are anything that affects things outside of the original function being executed.
+You would use useEffect(()=>{
+  *and would update what you wanted to chan ge here.& })